QR codes on a 1989 laptop

 So the title really should be a bit longer: “QR codes on a laptop from 1989 with 256k RAM and no native graphics support” – but that doesn’t sound quite so snappy ๐Ÿ˜‰

 The laptop in question is my Psion MC400 – a marvel of engineering and industrial design, conceived in the mid-1980s and cursed by not having “PC compatibility”.
 Even though it had a multi-tasking GUI-based OS, touch pad and SSDs and would run for 40+ hours on a pack of AA batteries it was overpriced, unloved and had little software available for it.
-But for me it was love a first sight.
+But for me it was love at first sight.

 So back to 2026, or 2021 more precisely, when I first got the old lump of technology “connected to the internet” with the help of an attached Pi (of course).
 I created software on the MC400 to interface with the Pi that allowed it to send tweets (when twitter wasn’t a cesspit), send emails and I had it syncing screenshots to Google drive and producing a bitly shortened link to the image.